carissalow/rapids/docs/setup/configuration.md

     If `[IF_MISSING_TZCODE]` is set to `STOP`, RAPIDS will stop its execution and show you an error message.

-    If `[IF_MISSING_TZCODE]` is set to `USE_DEFAULT`, it will assign the time zone specified in `[DEFAULT]` to any devices with missing time zone information in `[TZCODES_FILE]`.
+    If `[IF_MISSING_TZCODE]` is set to `USE_DEFAULT`, it will assign the time zone specified in `[DEFAULT_TZCODE]` to any devices with missing time zone information in `[TZCODES_FILE]`.
 This is helpful if only a few of your participants had multiple timezones and you don't want to specify the same time zone for the rest.

 ??? note "How does RAPIDS handle Fitbit devices?"
     Fitbit devices are not time zone aware and they always log data with a local date-time string.

     - When none of the Fitbit devices in your study changed time zones (e.g., `p01` was always in New York and `p02` as always in Amsterdam), you can set a single time zone per Fitbit device id along with a timestamp 0 (you can still assign multiple time zones to smartphone device ids)
     ```csv
-    device_id, tz_code,              timestamp
+    device_id, tzcode,              timestamp
     fitbit123, America/New_York,     0
     fitbit999, Europe/Amsterdam,     0
     ```